gopi-suvanam/scribbler/README.md

 - Runs without backend (node.js/npm/pip install/ngnix etc etc).
 I call this a "nodeless" app for two reasons - 1. it does not require node and npm to use..
 2. it does not require a server (I didnt want to use the word "serverless" as that word has been polluted by Amazon).
 - Can be loaded from the web (i.e. behind a webserver) or from the file system (certain features like WebRTC might require a server)
 - UI is similar/close to Jupyter Notebook (for the sake familiarity for python developers).
 Has a minimalistic UI to put focus on user generated code/content.
-- Uses Codemirror for formatting the code area and Pico CSS for styling.
+- It is light-weight as it uses minimal external libraries : Codemirror for formatting the code area and Pico CSS for styling.
+- Comes loded with Plotly, D3 and DI-Libs for power usage.
+More libaries/modules can be easily loaded using load_script or import_module functions.

 ## Table of contents
 <!-- toc -->